swiftlang/swift-foundation/Proposals/NNNN-concurrency-safe-notifications.md

 These changes are entirely additive but could impact existing code due to the ability to interoperate between `NotificationCenter.Message` and `Notification`.

-Specifically, if an observer for `NotificationCenter.Message` receives a message posted as a `Notification` which violates the isolation contract specified in `NotificationCenter.Message`, the correct fix may be to modify the existing `Notification` post to uphold that contract.
+Specifically, if an observer for `NotificationCenter.Message` receives a message posted as a `Notification` which violates the isolation contract specified in `NotificationCenter.Message`, the correct fix may be to modify the existing `Notification` `.post()` call to uphold that contract.

 ## Alternatives considered